Kolchak: The Night Stalker: Unproduced scripts

-The series was cancelled with only 20 episodes completed but the initial order of 26 meant there were scripts that were completed but unproduced for the series.
+The series was cancelled with only 20 episodes completed.
+The initial order of 26 episodes meant there were scripts that were completed but unproduced.
 Three additional scripts commissioned before the series was cancelled still survive.

-"Eve of Terror", written by Stephen Lord
+"Eve of Terror", by Stephen Lord

-The story is summed up by one of Kolchak's lines in the episode: "What if I told you that a deranged feminist murdered a Casanova lab technician, a sex goddess, and her purveyor?"
+After a researcher is exposed to sonic stimulation in her laboratory, she becomes deranged and gains superhuman strength in a Jekyll and Hyde-type story, murdering people who do not conform with her ideas of feminism.

-"The Get of Belial", written by Donn Mullally
+"The Get of Belial" by Donn Mullally

 Kolchak is assigned to cover a miners' strike in the mountains of West Virginia.
 He uncovers gruesome murders associated with a backwoods family and Kolchak suspects that they have some sort of inbred monster living with them.

-"The Executioners", written by Max Hodge
+"The Executioners" by Max Hodge

-Kolchak is demoted, and is given the choice of writing obituaries or writing articles for the arts section.
-He chooses the latter, and discovers a painting tied into a series of murders that Vincenzo is covering.
-These murders occur in a series of three, in which the first victim is hanged, the second executed with an ax, and the third poisoned.
-Working with an art expert, Kolchak attempts to unravel who or what is behind these bizarre murders and what they have to do with the painting, without alerting Vincenzo that he is working on the same story.
+Kolchak is demoted and is given the choice of writing obituaries or writing articles for the arts section.
+He chooses the latter and discovers a painting tied into a series of murders that Vincenzo is covering.
+These murders occur in a sequence of three, in which the first victim is hanged, the second executed with an ax, and the third poisoned.
+Working with an art expert, Kolchak attempts to unravel who or what is behind these bizarre murders and what they have to do with the painting, all without alerting Vincenzo that he is working on the same story.